Spider Vein Removal

 The number of veins injected in one session depends on the size and location of the veins.
 It may take several treatments, and patients must wear compression hose for 2-3 weeks after a procedure to achieve desired results.
 Patients can resume most normal activities after the procedure.

 Like varicose vein surgery, sclerotherapy techniques have evolved since it was first used.
 Modern techniques such as ultrasonographic guidance and foam sclerotherapy are the latest developments in this evolution.
 Sclerotherapy is the “gold standard” and is preferred over laser for eliminating large spider veins (telangiectasiae) and smaller varicose leg veins.

 Like all treatment therapies, you may experience mild to moderate side effects after sclerotherapy.
 Reported events for the treatment of spider veins have ranged from simple localized itching, which can last for one or two days after the procedure, to more involved raised, red areas at the injection site.
 These side effects should dissipate and disappear within a few days.
 Bruising may also occur around the injection site and can last several days or weeks.

-However, for larger veins that are treated with sclerotherapy they may become lumpy and hard or discolored and may require several months to dissolve and fade.
+However, larger veins that are treated with sclerotherapy may become lumpy and hard or discolored and may require several months to dissolve and fade.